“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 “I have a copy here somewhere if you want to take a look at it.”

 “No, it’s fine.”
-Kaidus looked at the lord.
-“Have you read it yourself Lord Varath?” he enquired.
+Kaidus looked to the lord, “Have you read it yourself Lord Varath?” he enquired.

 “I have.
 I found the adventurous lifestyle she led a little perilous for my taste, but it was a different time and era.
 Perhaps that was why she accomplished such feats as she did.”
 Lord Varath replied, taking a seat.
 “Have you read Artroloxsi Velantrius by Hinnegin R. Rucin?”